Flea & Tick Medication for Dogs and Cats

 Feline Flea & Tick Medication Preventatives

-For all cats, to protect against most internal and external parasites, we recommend:
+For all cats to protect against most internal and external parasites, we recommend:

 - Combination Heartworm/Intestinal Parasite/Flea medication: Revolution